mohamedhosam4/ODC-Digit_Recognizer/README.md

 # ODC-Digit Recognizer 🔢

-A deep learning web application for handwritten digit recognition using a Convolutional Neural Network (CNN).
-Built and deployed as part of the ODC AI Track.
+A web-based deep learning project that demonstrates handwritten digit recognition using a Convolutional Neural Network (CNN), developed as part of the **AI and Data Science Scholarship** from **Orange Digital Center** in collaboration with **Amit Learning**.

 👉 **Live App**: [Streamlit App](https://odc-digitrecognizer.streamlit.app/)
 📁 **GitHub Repository**: [ODC-Digit Recognizer](https://github.com/mohamedhosam4/ODC-Digit_Recognizer)